Does Our Culture Glamorize Addiction?

 What We Can Do

 Until addiction is viewed as any other disease that requires professional intervention, it will be something too many people—and often their families as well—feel they have to hide for fear of being ostracized by the community, losing a job or suffering other negative consequences.

 The State of New Jersey is on the right track, and other states are hitting the nail on the head.
-Massachusetts is launching their “State Without StigMA” campaign in an effort to make it easier for people to get help for a drug or alcohol addiction.
+Massachusetts is launching its “State Without StigMA” campaign in an effort to make it easier for people to get help for a drug or alcohol addiction.

 You can do your part by telling your elected representatives to treat drug addiction as a disease and not a burden on society punishable by the inability to get food stamps or other crucial government assistance, which can lead to more serious problems.